r-rocha/jsPsych-in-Qualtrics/mkdocs/flanker.md

 });
 ```

-### Change 6: Add the clean up and continue functions
+### Change 6: Adding the clean up and continue functions

 When the jsPsych ends, `display_stage` and `display_stage_background` should be removed.
 Then, execulte the `clickNextButton` to simulate clicking the Next button and proceed to the next question.